Is stress affecting your teeth?

 Drink at least 10-12 glasses of water per day as dehydration will worsen the bad breath.

-Many times, headaches, backaches, neck and shoulder pain, etc, may be due to teeth issues.
-Check for biting issues and aberrations, if the rest of the medical causes are ruled out
+Often, headaches, backaches, neck and shoulder pain, etc, may be due to teeth issues.
+Check for biting issues and aberrations, if the rest of the medical causes are ruled out.

+(The writer is a consultant periodontist at the Government Urban Dental Clinic, Thiruvananthapuram)